 Convolutional neural networks have also been used to improve the solutions submitted in the ImageNet Large-Scale Visual Recognition Challenge.
 In the work of Simonyan, Karen, and Zisserman (6), the team used convolutional neural networks combined with several other approaches to achieve one of the highest accuracy levels seen in the competition.
 Their application of multiple models to solve the problem provides a solid reference point for the problem that we solve in this model.

 Another important piece of research was Clarke et al’s (13) audit of Streetview images as compared with an individual’s in-person audit.
 The study involved researchers in neighborhoods in Chicago walking each block from the inside to the outside, essentially walking the block twice, and assessing the quality of the sidewalks.
-This study found that subjective measures, such as sidewalk quality, has much lower consistency between Streetview and the observed condition.
+This study found that subjective measures like sidewalk quality have much lower consistency between observation via Streetview and in-person observation and grading.
 Essentially, the conclusion is that features requiring high levels of precision can be hard to attain via Streetview images.
 This poses an interesting aspect to our research.
 For instance, our model will need to stay informed of areas that have been treated in the previous time periods.
 Therefore, if a database of previously updated sidewalks does not exist, we will need to provide a means of storing projects within a database that allows for those items or coordinates to be referenced.
 This will prevent outdated Streetview images from being used in the classification and scoring process.

 While it is important to see that our research problem can be solved via machine learning techniques, it is also important to see that there is indeed a reason for the application of these techniques to solve the task at hand.
 Therefore, it is important to see that improving sidewalk quality, coupled with other factors can lead to better health for society overall.
 In Haina et al (11), the researchers looked at signal data such as walkability of neighborhoods in relation to the overall health of the individuals in the area.
 The evidence used to provide insight into the improved environment of an area was sanitation practices and tobacco sales restriction.
 This coupled with increased walkability of an area leads to higher levels of physical activity and better health over time.